helios-yamet/Fitness-Station/README.md

 * Owner permission for a project hosted on the above platforms.

+For this project I used github and followed these steps:

+1. Go to Travis-ci.com and Sign up with GitHub.

+2. Accept the Authorization of Travis CI.
+You’ll be redirected to GitHub.
+For any doubts on the Travis CI GitHub Authorized OAuth App access rights message, please read more details below

+3. Click on your profile picture in the top right of your Travis Dashboard, click Settings and then the green Activate button, and select the repositories you want to use with Travis CI.

+For more details see full documentation *https://docs.travis-ci.com/user/tutorial/*

 ------

 ## Acknowledgements

+I would like to acknowledge code institute Boutique Ado project for providing a strong base for me to create my project.

 Very Special Thanks to:
-- My mentor with Code Institute **Rohit** and the code institute tech support team, who had all the patience to explain and make me understand certain concepts and peculiarities of the project .
+- My mentor with Code Institute **Rohit** and the code institute tech support team, who had all the patience to explain and make me understand certain concepts and peculiarities of the project.
+I woulld also like to thank the code institute tutors __Johann, Stephen, Scott, Michael, Samantha, Haley, Cormac and Alan__ for their amazing support throughout the project.

 - Family, friends, who have tested the platform on their real devices, reporting to me about any usability issues and giving improvement tips to improve the usability.

-## Slack feedback

-Special thanks to the valuable feedback given by slack, I implemented the feedback on navigation font-size and seriously looked into adding a login page.
-__See feedback below__:

-#### Read full article here - https://github.com/michodgs25/Sprint/blob/master/static/docs/Sprint_peer%20group%20feedback%20review_09102020.pdf

 -----